Running of the spectral index: Reconciling the CMB with the Lyman-$\alpha$ Forest: Implications for Inflation

 \paragraph*{Best-Fit Search.} For each dataset, we maximized the {\tt PIPE} log-posterior \(\ln\mathcal{P}\equiv\ln\mathcal{L}_{\rm KDE}+\ln\pi_r\) under broad, uninformative priors on the model parameters.
 The optimisation combined a Genetic Algorithm ({\tt evortran}~\cite{Biekotter:2025gkp}) with a final Nelder–Mead refinement. {For every dataset–model–feature combination we repeated the GA with different random seeds and retained the best posterior value.} This procedure yields robust potential constraints and enables consistency checks across the P–ACT, P–ACT+SPT, and P–ACT+SPT+eBOSS combinations.

 \paragraph*{Results.} The best-fit potentials and spectral parameters are listed in Tables~\ref{tab:bestfits_main_new}–\ref{tab:bestfits_spectra}.
-Because multiple parameter combinations yield nearly identical effective spectra $(A_s,n_s,\alpha_s,\beta_s)$, the KDE posterior exhibits flat regions with equivalent maxima; we therefore quote a representative best-fit per model and dataset. {Likelihood–ratio tests relative to the baseline power law give the $\Delta\chi^2$ and $\Delta$AIC values in Table~\ref{tab:signi}.
+Because multiple parameter combinations yield nearly identical effective spectra $(A_s,n_s,\alpha_s,\beta_s)$, the KDE posterior exhibits flat regions with equivalent maxima; we therefore quote a representative best-fit per model and dataset.
+Likelihood–ratio tests relative to the baseline power law give the $\Delta\chi^2$ and $\Delta$AIC values in Table~\ref{tab:signi}.
 For CMB data alone (ACT+P and ACT+P+SPT), the extensions provide only mild improvements, with $|\Delta\chi^2|\simeq5$–7 and small $|\Delta{\rm AIC}|\lesssim2$.
 When eBOSS data are included, the power-law potential becomes strongly disfavoured, while all featureful and axion–monodromy models achieve comparable maximum posteriors around $\ln\mathcal{L}\simeq40.9$.
-The identical likelihoods of these feature models reflect the Taylor-expansion consistency condition, which constrains them to the same smooth slow-roll branch of the potential.}

-\textbf{Summary and Discussion. ---} We investigated whether the latest combination of Planck, ACT, SPT-3G, and eBOSS Ly-$\alpha$ data supports departures from a power-law primordial spectrum and which inflationary potentials can reproduce the observed scale dependence.
-Using a two-step procedure---$(i)$ deriving posteriors for $\{A_s, n_s,\alpha_s, \beta_s\}$ and $(ii)$ constructing a fast surrogate likelihood implemented in the public code {\tt PIPE}\footnote{\href{https://gitlab.com/cosmoPipe/pipe-inflation\#}{\texttt{gitlab.com/cosmoPipe/pipe-inflation}}}---we scanned four representative single-field potentials (power-law, dip, bump, and axion-monodromy) and identified their best-fit configurations for different dataset combinations.

-For CMB data alone, a simple power-law spectrum remains fully adequate: the inferred runnings are consistent with zero, and high-$\ell$ measurements show no evidence for strong scale dependence. {Feature and axion--monodromy extensions yield only mild improvements, with $|\Delta\chi^2|\simeq5$–7 (where $\Delta\chi^2=-2\Delta\ln\mathcal{L}$) and $|\Delta{\rm AIC}|\lesssim2$, confirming that the CMB data are well described by a nearly scale-invariant spectrum.}

-{When eBOSS Ly-$\alpha$ data are included, the situation changes strikingly.
-The power-law model becomes strongly disfavoured ($\rm{ln}\mathcal{L}=-12.6$), while all featureful and monodromy potentials achieve comparable posteriors around $\rm{ln}\mathcal{L}\simeq40.9$, with $\Delta\chi^2\simeq-107$ and $\Delta{\rm AIC}\simeq-100$ relative to the baseline.
-These models fit the observed small-scale suppression through negative running and non-zero running of the running, as summarised in Table~\ref{tab:bestfits_spectra}.
-Their identical likelihoods arise from the Taylor-expansion condition, which confines them to the same smooth slow-roll branch of the potential.}
+This degeneracy reflects the fact that different potentials can produce nearly identical primordial spectra over the range of scales probed.
+As illustrated in Fig.~\ref{fig:feature_shape}, the corresponding best-fit features induce different localised modulations of the potential around the field value associated with the eBOSS scale, yet lead to equivalent effective parameters $(A_s,n_s,\alpha_s,\beta_s)$.
+Within the Taylor-expanded parametrisation, these scenarios are therefore observationally indistinguishable.